orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 Judging criteria

 - **Project Documentation**
-    The above shows how the project was, it includes images, screenshots, and/or a video demonstration of the solution working as intended.
+    The above shows how the project was developed, it includes images, screenshots, and/or a video demonstration of the solution working as intended.
 While there are sections thay may need intermediate knowledge, a beginner should be to complete at least one of the 6 tutorials presented (making use of available scripts, an opensourced 15K+ object detection dataset, pretrained model, etc.)

 - Complete BOM